LornaSherwood/Web-App-animal-shelter-project/README.md

 Have separate pages for animals ready for adoption and ones still in training/vet care Search for animals by breed/type
 Any other ideas you might come up with

+Improvements:

+There are 3 sql tables where only 2 are necessary.
+There are two places where an adoption is recorded which could lead to a mismatch.